Why do I need the Shadin Avionics ETM?

 Each key is data-stamped with the parameters of an individual aircraft.
 It is possible that a key specific to one aircraft being inserted in the wrong aircraft.
 Another possible reason is that particular parameters in the ETM may have been manually changed.
 Re-initialize the key after reading it using your PC and Key Reader.

 What does "Memory Status Bad 12345ABC" mean?

 The ETM Processor has lost the configuration settings in the internal memory.
-The unit may be re-programmed in the field, please refer to this Service Bulletin for details.
-You may also choose to return the processor to Shadin Avionics for repair.
-Contact Technical Support to to return unit to our FAA Repair Station.
+The unit may be re-programmed in the field, please Contact Technical Support.
+The unit can also be returned to our FAA Repair Station.

 What is the default password set at the factory?

 Shadin Avionics sets the password at "A".
 This password remains until it is manually changed to a customized password of your choice.
 It is recommended that you record the password in a safe place.

 What if I forget my password?

 It is imperative to remember your password or the unit must be returned to the factory for repair.

 Will the Shadin Avionics ETM record exceedence data even if the key is not installed?